confluentinc/kafka-streams-examples/src/main/java/io/confluent/examples/streams/microservices/README.md

 # Kafka Streams Microservice Examples

-**Try [the quickstart](https://github.com/confluentinc/quickstart-demos/blob/5.0.0-post/microservices-orders/README.md) which runs the ecosystem in Docker, including Kafka Connect, Elasticsearch, KSQL and Control Centre**
+**Try [the quickstart](https://github.com/confluentinc/quickstart-demos/blob/5.0.0-post/microservices-orders/README.md) which runs the ecosystem for you including Kafka Connect, Elasticsearch, KSQL and Control Centre**
 ---

 Here is a small microservice ecosystem built with Kafka Streams.
 There is a related [blog post](https://www.confluent.io/blog/building-a-microservices-ecosystem-with-kafka-streams-and-ksql/) that outlines the approach used.